 Have you ever wondered how does the always crowded and lively Connaught Place (CP) looks like early in the morning?

-One of the ten most expensive markets of the world, as of July 2018, this ivory grandeur has managed to stay in a global limelight as well.
-But, have you ever wondered when does this lazy, party loving brat wakes up?
+One of the ten most expensive markets of the world, as of July 2018, this ivory grandeur has managed to stay in global limelight as well.
+But, have you ever wondered when does this lazy, party-loving brat wake up?

 At this hour CP follows the rules of our furry friends who though caught in the wave of laziness are the only ones visible in the morning besides, of course, the myriad white pillars.

 During the early hours of the day, when the office goers and the college students haven’t made it to CP yet and it is still a bit sleepy, devotees queue up for a visit to the Bangla Sahib Gurudwara, (a place of worship for the Sikh).